Luegg/JustOnePage/README.md

-# JustOneBlog
+# JustOnePage

 ## The Mission

-JustOneBlog aught to be a lightweight, super fancy blog software.
+JustOnePage aught to be a lightweight, super fancy blog software.

 * NoDB used for data storage!
 Instead save ressources directly to JSON files.
 * RESTlike interface!
 I don't know if it's even possible to do something truly RESTfull in PHP.